 Abbott’s FreeStyle Libre Gains CE Mark In Europe

-The perks of a fingerprick-free life just added a new dimension for those in Europe living with T1D.
+The perks of a fingerprick-free life just added a new dimension for those in Europe living with type 1 diabetes (T1D).

 Earlier this month, Abbott announced that its FreeStyle Libre 2 system had secured CE Mark clearance in the European Union.
 The system will be launched on a rolling basis throughout Europe, starting in the coming weeks, according to the company.

-Like with the initial Libre, Libre 2 users are still able to scan their sensor as often as desired to see their glucose reading, trends and patterns, and access an eight-hour history.
+Like with the initial Libre, Libre 2 users are still able to scan their sensor as often as desired to see their blood glucose reading, trends and patterns and access an eight-hour history.

 The idea is that based on the scanned BGL trend information and the data provided by alerts, a user can act more quickly and with more information to take appropriate action to modify insulin dosing or dietary elements.

 Those who do not want the alarms can choose to leave them off to avoid unwanted disruptions.

 “Enabling patients to have optional alarms with the FreeStyle Libre 2 system provides them with even more freedom in managing their condition,” said Jens Kröger, M.D., a specialist of Internal Medicine and Diabetology at the Center of Diabetology Bergedorf in Hamburg, Germany, and chairman of diabetesDE.
 “For some patients who are unaware of the hypoglycemia episodes they may be experiencing—especially during sleep—having alarms can be important.
 Or, for the parents of children with diabetes, alarms can provide peace of mind.”